rk-lindsey/al_driver/doc/source/correctionmode.rst

   :align: center
   :width: 300

-  Delta-learning overview: Learning a ChIMES correction to bring the baseline model (GT) into agreement with the ground truth (GT)
+  **Fig. 1:** Delta-learning overview: learning a ChIMES correction to bring the baseline model (BLM) into agreement with the ground truth (GT).